 2015 Annual Chapter Meeting: Chicago Botanic Garden

-Keynote: The keynote speaker for the 2015 Midwest-Great Lakes SER Chapter Meeting will be Dr. Suzanne Malec-McKenna, with a presentation entitled “Quality of Life Through the Lens of Natural Resources”.
+Keynote: The keynote speaker for the 2015 Midwest-Great Lakes SER Chapter Meeting was Dr. Suzanne Malec-McKenna, with a presentation entitled “Quality of Life Through the Lens of Natural Resources”.
 Dr. Malec-McKenna is the Executive Director of Chicago Wilderness, a regional alliance consisting of over 300 organizations working together to restore nature and improve the quality of life for all living things by protecting the lands and waters on which we all depend.
 Dr. Malec-McKenna is responsible for aligning the strategies and actions of the Chicago Wilderness Alliance to advance its conservation mission, overseeing its operations, and working to sustain the alliance.

 Sponsorship: We are grateful for the generous support of our meeting hosts, the Chicago Botanic Garden and the Plant Biology and Conservation Program at Northwestern University.